SuperNar3k/CSCI4061_P3/README.md

 **Assumptions:**
 * Input file sizes can vary, and there is no limit.
 * Make sure there is an input file for the program to read.
-* Maximum size of a file path is 200 bytes
+* Maximum size of a file path is 200 bytes.
-* Mmaximum word length is 20
+* Mmaximum word length is 20.
-* The chunk size to read lines will be atmost 1024 bytes
+* The chunk size to read lines will be atmost 1024 bytes.
+* If the bounded buffer option is used, but no buffer size is inputted, it will default to a bounded size of 10.

 **Team names and x500s:**
 * Yna Roxas (roxas007)